wmohammad83/ReadMeGenerator/README.md

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the IBM license.

 ## Contributing Here Is A Header